SarvarKh/ofn-wiki/Tagged-Variants.md

 ### User with manage product permissions for an enterprise

 - Can list, create and edit untagged variants
-- Can create a tagged variant

 ### User who manages a producer

-- Can see everything
+- Can do all of the above
-- Can edit their untagged variants
+- Can edit tagged variants they create, with the limitations described in "Who can edit a tagged variant?"
-- When they create a tagged variant, they can edit it for 1 hour, and then only the tagged enterprise can edit that variant.

 ## How do tagged variants appear in the system?